innasoboleva/Read-Meet/README.md

 Create and host book discussion meetings centered around your favorite books.
 Choose the date, time, and location for your meeting.
 3. _Meeting Discovery:_<br>
-Browse a diverse range of upcoming book discussion meetings created by fellow users.
+Browse a diverse range of upcoming book discussion meetings created by fellow users for each possible book.
 4. _Book Selection:_<br>
 Select your preferred choice of book for your meeting from an extensive library of titles.
 5. _Check reviews:_<br>